tektutor/openshift-march-2026/Day1/README.md

 - is Virtualization technology
 - this helps us run multiple OS on the same Laptop/Desktop/Workstation/Server
 - i.e more than one OS can be actively running side by side
-- let's we have a laptop with Quad Core CPUs, 8GB RAM and 500GB HDD/SDD, how many maximum Virtual Machines this laptop would support ?
+- let's say we have a laptop has a Processor with Quad Core CPUs, 8GB RAM and 500GB HDD/SDD, how many maximum Virtual Machines this laptop would support ?
-  - the deciding/limiting factor is the Processor supports how many CPU Cores?
+  - the deciding/limiting factor is how many CPU Cores your Processor supports?
-  - 4 x 2 = 8 virtual cores you have, which mean total OS that can run on this laptop is limited to 8 ( 1 Host OS +  7 Virtual Machines)
+  - 4 x 2 = 8 logical cores you have, which means total OS that can run on this laptop is limited to 8 ( 1 Host OS +  7 Virtual Machines)
-  - with the help of HyperThreading feature, each Physical CPU Core supports running 2 parallel threads, hence they are seen/considered as two virtual/logical Core by the Hypervisor software
+  - with the help of Intel HyperThreading(HT) feature or AMD Simultaneous Multithreading(SMT), each Physical CPU Core supports running 2 parallel threads, hence they are seen/considered as two virtual/logical Core by the Hypervisor software
   - We could install any Operating System within a Virtual Machine and they are called as Guest OS
 - there are 2 types of Hypervisors
   1. Type 1 ( a.k.a Bare-Metal Hypervisors )